 The Bank of England have featured characters on their banknotes since 1970 to celebrate individuals that have shaped British thought, innovation, leadership, values and society.

-Jane Austen will become the 17th historical figure to feature on a Bank of England note.
+Jane Austen is the 17th historical figure to feature on a Bank of England note.

-So not only will Jane Austen feature on the new £10 note, The Royal Mint also revealed earlier this month that she will also feature on the new 2017 £2 coin.
+So not only does Jane Austen feature on the new £10 note, The Royal Mint also feature this inspirational author on the new 2017 £2 coin.
 Designed by Dominique Evans, the new £2 features a silhouette of Jane Austen with the dates 1817-2017.

-This is the first time ever that someone has featured on a circulation coin and banknote at the same time – other than the reigning monarch.
+This was the first time ever that someone featured on a circulation coin and banknote at the same time – other than the reigning monarch.

 A tiny portrait of Jane Austen also appears on four of the new polymer £5 notes as a microscopic engraving produced by Specialist micro-engraver Graham Short.
-The collector’s items are said to be worth over £20,000 each and two of the specially produced notes have already been found in South Wales and in the Scottish Borders.
+The collector’s items are said to be worth over £20,000 each!